 While working on getting your CompTIA A+ cert, you will be able to meet like-minded individuals from all corners of the world.
 Large A+ communities exist on Reddit, Twitter, and Facebook, and you could join them any time and build relationships that might prove invaluable later on in your career.

 How to Study for CompTIA A+

-With everything that’s been laid out so far, you might be feeling overwhelmed.
+With everything that’s been laid out so far in our guide to the CompTIA A+ certification, you might be feeling overwhelmed.
 The 1001 and 1002 CompTIA exams require a significant investment of time and effort because they encompass quite a few technical terms and details you might not be familiar with.

 That being said, exam prep shouldn’t be something you’re dreading.
 There are simple steps you can take to make sure you have everything covered for exam day.

 - Get a solid grasp of the study material.